ertes/continue/README.md

 Advanced reentering
 -------------------

-The most general way to reenter is to run perform a computation when
+The most general way to reenter is to perform a computation when
 reentering:

     addCont False .
 M.singleton "abc" $ do